Medicaid Waitlists: When and Where They Exist and How Prioritization Works

 Florida’s Medicaid Waiver program is called the Statewide Medicaid Managed Care (SMMC) Long-Term Care program.
 The SMMC waitlist is based on need.

 Florida’s Department of Elder Affairs works with the state’s Aging and Disability Centers to screen each SMMC applicant and assign them a priority score based on their medical condition.
-There are eight levels, or “Ranks” of priority scores, with Rank 1 being the lowest and Rank 8 being the highest.
-Florida uses this method to ensure “the most fragile Floridians are offered Long-term Care Program enrollment when it becomes available, according to the Florida Agency for Health Care Administration, which also has a webpage with SMMC waitlist details.
+There are eight levels, or “Ranks” of priority scores, with Rank 1 being the lowest and Rank 8 being the highest and given top priority to come off the waitlist.
+Florida uses this method to ensure “the most fragile Floridians are offered Long-term Care Program enrollment when it becomes available,” according to the Florida Agency for Health Care Administration, which also has a webpage with SMMC waitlist details.